-Gremzde's current practice explores human and nature relationship regarding nature as a focus for the formation of individual and community's identity.
+Gremzde's practice explores complex human and nature relationship issues regarding nature as a focus for the formation of individual and community's identity.
 Growing separateness from nature and dominating consumer lifestyle results in more time spent in constructed, artificial spaces like shopping malls and waiting halls defined as non-places, which being real measure of our time opposed to places have no identity, relations and history.
-The scene of nature paid close look at as opposite can open itself to reveal a secret life, a narrativity and history outside the given field of perception. read full statement
+The scene of nature paid close look at as opposite can open itself to reveal a secret life, a narrativity and history outside the given field of perception.

 Qualifications and training: